starlake-ai/mcp-openapi-proxy/README.md

 ## Examples

 This section will expand incrementally with new examples added periodically.
-Each example demonstrates how to configure **mcp-openapi-proxy** for a specific API, starting with GetZep, which leverages a free cloud API accessible with a GetZep API key.
+Each example demonstrates how to configure **mcp-openapi-proxy** for a specific API, starting with GetZep, which leverages a free cloud API accessible with a GetZep API key, and including a simpler Fly.io setup.

 ### GetZep Example